NewJumper/Futurdustry/README.md

 ## Status Effects:
 **Polarized** - `in progress`

+**Impulsed** - `in progress`

 ---
 # Storyline:
-**River Pass** - Upon approaching the planet of Heedir, you spot a field with a river passing through.
-You decide this as the perfect spot to start your expedition and make quick work of landing your spacepod and core: Kernel.
-To your surprise, in a couple of minutes, you are approached by enemies who seem to be drawn towards your core. [add more]

-**Evergreen Ice Peaks** - [player learns about enemy name and backstory and stuff]

-**Volcanic Disruption** - [a 1v1, player vs enemy]
+**River Pass** - Hello player, welcome to the planet of Heedir.
+We have located a landing zone, a field with a wide river passing through, for your core: Kernel.
+We have spotted some activity there and would like you investigate what is going on.
+You will start of with basic resource, so you'll have to set up a base and start production of supplies for your stay.
+Be wary of anything suspiscious, and DO NOT TRUST ANYONE.
+You are on uncharted territory and we have little to no knowledge of Heedir.
+Good luck.

+**Evergreen Ice Peaks** - Good job on neutralizing the enemy at the fields.
+We did not expect this much resistance.
+Our satellites have located foreign structures farther up north of your location.
+We want you to starting heading up north to inspect what these structures are.
+Be careful of organized enemies, and again, DO NOT TRUST ANYONE.
+Good luck.

+**Volcanic Disruption** - Those structures seemed to reveal some blueprints about **`REDACTED`** near a volcano.
+We want you to set up camp and research a brown substance scattered about the place.
+Until then, we will stop contact.
+Our base has been infiltrated by an unknown source.
+It seems to be digitized, but we need you to continue your journey and discovery the-

-**The Wasteland** - A large barren land with little to no resources and a small pool of water.
-Dangerous enemies once roamed these lands and now the [enemy name] [does stuff]
+**The Wasteland** - *You are all alone with no radio contact and little to work with... with..... you lose track of where you are.
+Who is WE?
+Why ARE you here.
+You scan your location to scout out anything for a way to get off this planet.
+You see nothing but large barren fields stretched for miles with little to no resources and a small pool of water in the distance.
+Dangerous enemies once roamed these lands and now you can sense them.
+They are near.
+You decide it's best to protect what you have and find a way to escape.

+*more story to be added in the future* :)

 ---
 # Issues: